DanielaTomas/FCUP-SCHEDULE/schedule-backend/FlaskAPI/mcts/README.md

 * After running the script, the ``test_results.xlsx`` file will also be generated.
     * Contains the log information for all the runs, formatted as an Excel sheet;
-    * Only generated when all 21 instances have been processed;
-    * Each run refers to the processing of all 21 instances (comp01.ctt to comp21.ctt)
     * If the file already exists, the script will not overwrite it.
 Instead, it will add a new sheet for each run, ensuring that the existing data is preserved.

 # Debug Options